ryjen/prep-cli/README.md

 - **git**: a resolver plugin that clones a git repository
 - **homebrew**: a resolver plugin that installs packages using homebrew on OSX
 - **make**: a build plugin that executes make on a makefile.  requires install param
+- **apt**: a resolver plugin that installs packages using apt on debian/ubuntu

 ## Plugin manifest: